What You Need to Know About Becoming a Corrections Officer Learn how to become a corrections officer and see what traits make a good fit for the job.

 What kind of people work in corrections?

-People take many different paths to becoming correctional officers, so there’s no one-size-fits-all model.
+People take many different paths to become correctional officers, so there’s no one-size-fits-all model.

 There are many dynamic, young people who go into the profession, and there are many career changers, those who worked in other fields and went into corrections as a second career.
 Some started as security guards or teachers and moved into the job.
 Others were social workers or police officers and became interested in working in prisons and jails.